 It’s incredible that bloggers somehow think that if they keep posting one blog post after another, somehow someone someday will find them and make them Internet famous…

-And they spend their entire “blogging career” with 72 followers, 15 of which are their mother, their father, and a bunch of cousins who live three states apart from them.
+And they spend their entire “blogging career” with 72 followers, 15 of which are their mother, their father, and a bunch of cousins who live three states away.

 You must play the game.

 Find the top 10 bloggers in your niche, and get to work.
 Study them, read their posts, analyze how they title their posts, how long their posts are, how they use subheads, how they open a blog and how they end one.

 After you’ve done that, start leaving comments.
 Genuine stuff, not generic.
 Write like an actual human being who has read the article and has formulated an opinion.

 Build rapport with those bloggers.
 They should know who you are, they should like you, and most importantly, they should respect you (and your opinions).